PhilipSchmid/k8s-home-lab/README.md

 TODO

 ## GitOps using Fleet
-I first wanted to use ArgoCD to deploy applications with the GitOps approach on the K8s cluster but then I realized, Rancher 2.5+ already comes with Fleet preinstalled and that it also offers a quite nice UI integration.
+I first wanted to use ArgoCD to deploy applications with the GitOps approach on the K8s cluster, but then I realized, Rancher 2.5+ already comes with Fleet preinstalled and that it also offers a quite nice UI integration.
 I therefore chose to give Fleet a try.

 Sources:
 - https://rancher.com/docs/rancher/v2.x/en/deploy-across-clusters/fleet